-Our team members are involved in innovative language documentation and revitalization projects and initiatives that are currently taking place.
+We’re leading innovative language documentation and revitalization projects and initiatives.
 Check out what’s happening now.

 Documentation from 100 year-old Ethnographic Sources